Rutgers-RPL/pfa-training/README.md

 but even more efficient and intuitive.

 1. In that cell, import your numpy library with the alias "np", and import the library "matplotlib.pyplot" as plt.
-If you don't have the latter library, download it just as you did with numpy.
+If you don't have the latter library, download it just as you did with numpy (conda install matplotlib).

 2. Create a new cell.
 VSCode makes this easy for you; find the "+Code" button in the top left of your interface.
  If you're in the online jupyter interface, it'll be the "plus" button in the top-left corner.